polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-usb.md

 - [MSS USB hardware block configurations](#usb-spec)
 - [Known Issue](#issues)

-The PolarFire SoC FPGA devices contain one instance of a Universal Serial Bus (USB), which is a multipoint dual-role On-The-Go (OTG) controller.
+The PolarFire SoC FPGA devices contain one instance of a Universal Serial Bus (USB) controller, which is a multipoint dual-role On-The-Go (OTG) controller.
 This USB controller, which is implemented as a hard ASIC block, complies with the USB 2.0 standard with OTG support.

-This document describes the steps to test the USB host on Icicle kit using a flash drive and webcam, USB specification, and known issues.
+This document describes the steps to test the USB host on the Icicle kit using a flash drive and a webcam.
+It also describes the required hardware configuration for the USB controller and some known issues.

 The PolarFire SoC USB Linux driver is available with [yocto](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp) and [buildroot](https://github.com/polarfire-soc/polarfire-soc-buildroot-sdk) from the Microchip Public GIT server under polarfire-soc.

-## Jumper setting <a name="jumper-setting"></a>
+## Jumper Settings <a name="jumper-settings"></a>
-Make sure the jumpers J15 and J17 are closed to use PolarFire SoC as USB Host.
+Before power up, make sure that Icicle Kit jumpers J15 and J17 are closed to use PolarFire SoC as a USB Host.

-The default jumper configuration shown [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md) requires J15 and J17 to be open to act as a USB device.
-In this case PolarFire SoC will act as a USB host which requires J15 and J17 to be closed.

-To program the eMMC again, open the jumpers J15 and J17.
+Note: The default jumper configuration for the Icicle Kit, shown [here](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/boards/mpfs-icicle-kit-es/updating-icicle-kit/updating-icicle-kit-design-and-linux.md), requires J15 and J17 to be open to act as a USB device.
+To program the eMMC again, open jumpers J15 and J17.

 ## Flash Drive <div id="usb-flash"/>
 After Linux has booted up on the Icicle Kit, connect a USB flash drive into the micro USB connector J16.
 The flash drive will then be enumerated.
 Log messages about the enumeration process can be retrieved using the following command: